chauxvive/100-days-of-code/log.md

 * React/Redux on FreeCodeCamp
   * 8/10 complete
 * Wrote an article for FreeCodeCamp's guide (Basic CSS: "Adding a negative margin")
   * This is my very first pull request!
 I have lots to get used to.
+4 more to get a tshirt!

 **Thoughts**:
 FreeCodeCamp forum is down today :( trying to figure out the penultimate problem...After fighting with it for 30m I'm going to attack it more tonight.
 (Nope, still down.)
 I went ahead and wrote my first article for FCC though and thus made my first pull request.
 4 to go before a free tshirt- Happy #Hacktober, everyone!